Admissions

 Application Procedures

 i.
-Participation in groups of scouts
+Participation in scout groups

 ii.
 Participation in the Food Bank Against Hunger